gohugoio/hugo/content/en/getting-started/configuration.md

 force = false
 {{< /code-toggle >}}

-{{< new-in "0.76.0" >}} Setting `force=true` will make a redirect even if there is existing content in the path.
+Setting `force=true` will make a redirect even if there is existing content in the path.
 Note that before Hugo 0.76  `force` was the default behavior, but this is inline with how Netlify does it.

 ## 404 Server Error Page